-- 27. (1) The compliance function must establish, implement and maintain appropriate mechanisms and activities (including a strategy and compliance plan) to - - (a) promote and sustain an ethical corporate culture that values responsible conduct and compliance with internal and external obligations; this includes communicating and holding training on an appropriate code of conduct or similar that incorporates the corporate values of the insurer, aims to promote a high level of professional conduct of the business, and sets out the key conduct expectations of employees; - (b) identify, assess, report on, and address key legal and regulatory obligations and the risks associated therewith, including obligations under the Act; - (c) ensure the insurer does appropriate monitoring of and has appropriate policies, processes, and controls in respect of key areas of legal, regulatory, and ethical obligations; - (d) hold regular training on key legal and regulatory obligations particularly for employees in positions of trust or responsibility or who are involved in high risk activities; - facilitate the confidential reporting by employees of concerns, shortcomings or potential violations in respect of insurer policies, legal or regulatory obligations, or ethical considerations; - (f) address compliance shortcomings and violations, including ensuring that adequate disciplinary actions are taken where appropriate and any necessary reporting to the Registrar or other regulatory authorities is made; and - (g) conduct regular assessments of the compliance function and the compliance policies and systems and implement or monitor needed improvements. - (2) The compliance plan must - - (a) promote the corporate culture and ethical values that underpin responsible compliance with internal and external obligations; - (b) identify all material legal and regulatory obligations and the risks associated therewith; - (c) document policies, processes, and controls in respect of all material compliance obligations; - (d) determine the processes and procedures for monitoring of all material compliance obligations;
+- 25. (1) The compliance function must establish, implement and maintain appropriate mechanisms and activities to - (a) assist the board of directors and managing executives in carrying out their respective responsibilities; - (b) establish, implement and maintain a risk-based compliance plan; - (c) promote a compliance culture that values responsible conduct and compliance with internal and external obligations; - (d) identify, assess and report on key legal and regulatory obligations and the risks associated therewith, including obligations under the Act; - (e) assess the appropriateness of policies, processes, and controls in respect of key areas of legal, regulatory, and ethical obligations and the effective monitoring thereof by the insurer; - (f) ensure that regular training is conducted on key legal and regulatory obligations particularly for employees in positions of trust or responsibility or who are involved in activities that have significant legal or regulatory risk; - (g) facilitate the confidential reporting by employees of concerns, shortcomings or potential non-compliance in respect of the insurer's policies, legal or regulatory obligations, or ethical considerations; - (h) monitor compliance shortcomings and instances of non-compliance, including ensuring that adequate disciplinary actions are taken where appropriate and any necessary reporting to the Registrar or other relevant regulatory authorities is made; and - (i) conduct regular assessments of the compliance function and the compliance policies and systems and implement or monitor needed improvements.

-- (e) determine the processes and procedures for ongoing training of relevant staff in respect of compliance obligations; and - (f) determine the processes and procedures for confidential reporting by employees of shortcomings or violations of compliance obligations. - (3) The compliance function must have access to and report to the board of directors on - - (a) the strategy of the compliance function; - (b) the compliance function's operational plan, including specific annual or other shortterm goals being pursued and the performance against such goals; - (c) information on its resources (such as personnel and budget), including an analysis on the appropriateness of those resources; - (d) an assessment of the key compliance risks the insurer faces and the steps being taken to address them; - (e) an assessment of how the various parts of the insurer (such as divisions, major business units and product areas) are performing against compliance standards and goals; - (f) any compliance issues involving management or persons in positions of major responsibility within the insurer, and the status of any associated investigations or other actions being taken; - (g) material compliance violations or concerns involving any other person or unit of the insurer and the status of any associated investigations or other actions being taken; and - (h) material fines or other disciplinary actions taken by any regulatory authority in respect of the insurer or any employee. - (4) The compliance function must promptly inform the chair of the board of directors directly in the event of any major noncompliance by a member of management or a material noncompliance by the insurer with an external obligation if in either case he or she believes that managing executives or other persons in authority at the insurer are not taking the necessary corrective actions and a delay would be detrimental to the insurer or its policyholders.
+- (2) The compliance function must have access to and report to the board of directors or a committee of the board identified by the board of directors on - (a) the strategy of the compliance function; - (b) the compliance plan, including specific annual or other short-term goals being pursued and the performance against such goals; - (c) information on its resources, including an analysis on the appropriateness of those resources; - (d) an assessment of the key compliance risks the insurer faces and the steps being taken to address them; - (e) an assessment of how the various parts of the insurer are performing against compliance standards and goals; - (f) any compliance issues involving management or persons in positions of major responsibility within the insurer, and the status of any associated investigations or other actions being taken; - (g) material instances of non-compliance or concerns involving any other person or part of the insurer and the status of any associated investigations or other actions being taken; and - (h) material fines or other disciplinary actions taken by any regulatory authority in respect of the insurer or any employee.